 - Kirklees guidance for transitions in the early years by Kirklees Council (2013)

-- Early years foundation stage transition pack for schools reception to year one by Oxfordshire County Council
+- Early years foundation stage transition pack by Oxfordshire County Council

 - Early years transitions action research project